bafta/APERTURE_paillier-php/README.md

  * Decrypt an array of ciphertexts
  * @param string $encryption_key Binary string containing the encryption key
  * @param string[] $ciphertext_data Array of binary strings to be decrypted
- * @param string[] Indicates what type to cast the returned data with the same key, each value "INT" or "STRING", defaults to "INT" for any missing items
+ * @param string[] $return_as Indicates what type to cast the returned data with the same key, each value "INT" or "STRING", defaults to "STRING" for any missing items
  */
 function pal_decrypt_array(string $decryption_key, array $ciphertext_data, ?array $return_as): array
 ```